COMCIFS/TopoCif/README.md

 # Topology Dictionary

-Definitions of CIF data names for topology description.
+The topology CIF dictionary provides data names for describing some topological characteristics of different lattices and their relation to crystal structures.

 ## Warning